yassinebadrou/SIEM-ELK/InstallationSteps.md

 cd /usr/share/kibana/bin
 ./kibana-encryptions-keys generate
 ```
-This will generate something like this, copy it.
+This will generate something like this, copy these 3 lines.
 ```
 xpack.encryptedSavedObjects.encryptionKey: 42498487153da602c24473a44094ed27
 xpack.reporting.encryptionKey: d44cbfd88a48def23f0707fd782d3245
 xpack.security.encryptionKey: 28da2e750a88c60f2116355360edac61
 ```
-Enter your kibana config file by taping the command below then paste the 3 lines the you copied before at the end of /etc/kibana/kibana.yml configuration file, then exit.
+Open your kibana config file by taping the command below then paste the 3 lines that you copied before at the end of /etc/kibana/kibana.yml configuration file, then exit.
 ```
 nano /etc/kibana.kibana.yml
 ```